sdat2/sdat2.github.io/nuclear-winter.md

 ---
 title: Nuclear Winter
 permalink: /nuclear-winter/
+description: A review of nuclear winter uncertainty, separating key physical-science and social-science questions.
 ---

 *Written in March 2024.
 This post is now a little out of date.*